OpsHubProduct/OpsHub-Docs-Validation-Space/docs/connectors/tricentis-qTest.md

   <img src="../assets/qTest_Image5.png" width="1200" />
 </p>

-If the system is deployed on HTTPS and a self-signed certificate is used, then you will have to import the SSL Certificate to be able to access the system from **OpsHub Integration Manager**.
+If the system is deployed on HTTPS and a self-signed certificate is used, then you will have to import the SSL Certificate to be able to access the system from **<code class="expression">space.vars.SITENAME</code>**.
 Click [Import SSL Certificates](../getting-started/ssl-certificate-configuration.md) to learn how to import SSL certificate.

 # Mapping Configuration